 ECMWF API plugin for EODAG#

-This tuturial will show you how use eodag to download data from ECWMF using EcmwfApi eodag
+This tutorial will show you how use eodag to download data from ECWMF using EcmwfApi eodag plugin.
+The API plugin and this tutorial have been developed in the context of DOMINO-X.

 [1]: